-Human Rights Legal Service
+Human Rights Advocacy Practice

-What does the HRLS do?
+What does the HRAP do?

-The HRLS may assist with:
+The HRAP may assist with:

 - Advice and representation for guardianship (including Restrictive Practices) and administration applications and reviews for persons with questioned or impaired decision-making capacity (including separate representative appointments)*

 - Advice about Enduring Powers of Attorney, Powers of Attorney and Advance Health Directives, for the person making, reviewing or revoking the appointment)**

 - Advice, representation and transitional planning work for persons under a Forensic Order (Disability)